SILVER – Στηρίζοντας την Καριέρα στην Τρίτη Ηλικία

-A European project aiming for more age-friendly workplaces and more older workers with increased job-satisfaction.
+An Erasmus+ project aiming for more age-friendly workplaces and more older workers with increased job satisfaction.

-At the same time, EU faces challenges on promoting older people’s rights and respecting their added value in a “silver economy”, and should begin to focus the interventions on ageing also on the anticipation of the third age (AGE Platform 2015).
-Adult and non-formal learning are key to address societal challenges and the participation of older people in education is mostly employer-supported.
-Employers play an important role on active ageing practices, by providing “relevant and efficient training” or “measures supporting lifestyle adaptations” (Adult Education in EU 2019, Global Report on Adult Learning 2019, EU Employers’ organisations, 2012).
+At the same time, the EU faces challenges in promoting older people’s rights and respecting their added value in a “silver economy”, and interventions should begin to focus also on the anticipation of the third age (AGE Platform 2015).
+Adult- and non-formal learning are key to address societal challenges and the participation of older people in education is mostly employer-supported.
+Employers play an important role on active ageing practices by providing “relevant and efficient training” or “measures supporting lifestyle adaptations” (Adult Education in EU 2019, Global Report on Adult Learning 2019, EU Employers’ organisations, 2012).

-In this framework, there is a common need in EU countries that human resources policies must change and turn into a new approach that promotes active ageing, and introduce age management practices, which must change from reactive to proactive.
+In this framework, there is a common need in EU countries for a new approach in human resources policies that promotes active ageing, and proactive, rather than reactive, age management practices.

 The SILVER project aims to create a coordinated response for the promotion of a career in the third age.
 It seeks more age-friendly workplaces and more older workers with increased job-satisfaction, raising awareness among employers and employees and increasing the ability of managers and HR staff to implement tailor-made measures.